sbillet/qaware-blog-source/content/posts/vue3.md

 ![](/images/vue3-vuex4-typing-inference-broken.png)

 My impression: Very disappointing.
-At least the creators have realized that and stated they want to improve it in the next major version (whenever it will come).
+At least the creators have realized it and stated they make improving it a priority in the next major version (whenever it will come).

+Until then, everyone who wants to use Vuex in a typesafe way needs to hack his/her own abstraction layer around the Store, often involving obscure TypeScript magic.
+We have done so for our customer project and so have others (google "Vuex TypeScript").

 # New Composition API